dc-hub0/Nekoflix/README.md

 # 🎥 Nekoflix

-Welcome to **Nekoflix** — a full-stack movie streaming platform built with modern web technologies.
+Welcome to **Nekoflix** — a Full-Stack movie streaming platform built with modern web technologies.
 Fast, responsive, and packed with powerful features, Nekoflix is designed to deliver an immersive movie-browsing experience.

 ---